nateraluis/luisnatera.com/about.md

 ## What's my career history?

 Along my life I have worn multiple professional hats.
 In fact, I am an architect by training and I did designed and build a couple of houses and offices.
-Here are some of the hats I have worn:
+Here are some of the hats I have worn before my current role:

-### Python developer

 ### Academic

+Before returning to the private sector I spent around 7 years working in different academic settings, first as an Executive coordinator for [Signa_Lab](https://signalab.mx/), a social networks research laboratory in Guadalajara, Mexico.
+After two years working at stabilising Signa_Lab, I moved to Budapest, Hungary to pursue my Ph.D. in Network Science.
+I spent four years working on multimodal urban networks and analyzing cities using large scale data and computational tools.

 ### Data analyst & Jack of all trades

 ### Public servant